 As we all navigate this new and different school year together, it is important that we continue to provide support for children and caregivers, using evidence-based practices that can encourage and support the whole family.

-Emily DePaul, MPH, MA, is a clinical research coordinator at the Center for Pediatric Clinical Effectiveness working with the PriCARE project team.
+Emily DePaul, MPH, MA, is a clinical research coordinator at Clinical Futures working with the PriCARE project team.